• Skip to primary navigation

 Recipe Tips & Notes

 • Gochujang.
 If you haven't cooked with gochujang chili paste yet, go get some now.
 It's my new favorite ingredient.
 SO.
 GOOD.
-See my recent post: What is Gochujang and Why You Need it Now.
+See my recent post: What is Gochujang?
 There are different levels of heat with gochujang, so your choice can affect the overall heat level.
 You can find many different types and heat levels of gochujang at most Asian markets, though I have been finding some brands more and more in my local grocery stores in the international section.
 You can also order some online.

 • Heat Factor.
 Mild-Medium.
 Feel free to use whatever hot sauce you believe will work best if you prefer a hotter version.
 I feel a simple Louisiana style hot sauce is in order here.
-Patty happened to be out for the evening, so I made mine EXTRA SPICY by using this hot sauce in the recipe - The Hottest Damn Hot Sauce I Ever Made.
-You can also up the heat with sliced serrano peppers or other hotter peppers, though again, the choice is yours based on your preferred heat level.
+Try my Hottest Hot Sauce Recipe.

 • Sweet Factor.
 You can add in a bit of honey to make this recipe more sweet, or use brown sugar or agave nectar.
 Sometimes I enjoy a bit of sweetness, which really plays nicely in conjunction with the spiciness.